Better than the old version in lots of small ways, dependable family transport, hybrid version is genuinely useful

 How does it drive?

-Initially we drove full German-spec cars with air suspension and strange pinstriped wooden dashboard (the Germans love their weird interiors), but the fancy suspension isn’t likely to come to the UK.
+Initially we drove full German-spec cars with air suspension and a strange, pinstriped wooden dashboard (the Germans love their weird interiors), but the fancy suspension isn’t likely to come to the UK.
 Which is good, because it doesn’t ride particularly well.
 In everything bar the diesel plug-in (the heaviest combo you can get) the car wallowed about excruciatingly in Comfort mode and although Sport mode tightened things up, getting body roll in check, it made for a firmer ride than we’d like in a nice family SUV.

-UK-specific cars are better, but the criticism of wallowy handling continues.
+UK-specific cars are better, but the wallowy handling continues.
 Now, we don’t object to soft suspension – it’s great for comfort – but when combined with a lack of body control and inaccurate brakes it makes the GLC rather vague to drive.
 The Dynamic Select system provides a choice of driving modes (Comfort, ECO, Sport, Sport+, Individual), but Sport mode remains a bit wooden-kneed for UK roads, and there’s a distinct lack of ‘sport’ in the GLC’s make-up anyway.
 It’s the kind of car that does business without having to acknowledge such things.
 It’s a car that needs to be driven gently: you end up making allowances for it where you wouldn’t in the equivalent Audi or BMW.

 What will it cost?